-^{}The Bachelor of Dental Science and equivalent programs typically require students to undertake clinical placements in their 5th year of training.
+\The Bachelor of Dental Science and equivalent programs typically require students to undertake clinical placements in their 5th year of training.

 As shown in Table 1, the majority of these allied health professionals have 4 years of university education and training.
 In comparison, psychology graduates that undertake the 4+2 internship pathway have already completed 4 years of university education as part of an Australian Psychology Accreditation Council (APAC) accredited psychology degree.
 The internship pathway requires an additional 2 years of training and supervised practice and the successful completion of the National Psychology Exam.
 In total, psychologists that complete the 4+2 pathway have completed 6 years of education and training, substantially more than many other allied health professionals in Australia.
-These other professionals can place the public at much greater risk than psychologists, if not sufficiently qualified (e.g. dentistry or physiotherapy).
-They also don't require registrants to pass a Board exam to gain general registration.
-Psychologists are also paid the same salary as many of their allied health colleagues and often compete for generic positions with social workers, occupational therapists and speech pathologists.
+Psychologists are also paid the same levels/salary as many of their allied health colleagues and often compete for generic positions with social workers/occupational therapists and speech pathologists.
 For example, clinician positions in the Department of Communities in Queensland are open to allied health clinicians who are paid at the same pay level whether the clinician is a registered psychologist or otherwise.
-Therefore, by mandating a 5-year minimum university program as part of the 5+1, many aspiring psychologists will be deterred from entering psychology in preference for other allied health disciplines.
+Therefore, by mandating a 5 year minimum university program (as part of the 5+1), many aspiring psychologists will be deterred from entering psychology in preference for other allied health disciplines.